I'm no stranger to Chicago's pizza scene.

 Want to go on a Chicago Pizza Tour yourself?
 I highly recommend doing so.
 Here's what you need to know:

-Price: $60 per person (this includes transport, a tour guide, and pizza at each pizzeria you visit; so come hungry!)
+Price: $60 per person (this includes transport, a tour guide, and at least one slice of pizza at each pizzeria you visit; so come hungry!)

 Duration: 3-3.5 hours